 - Google App domain restrictions are all set on a policy-specific basis

-Chromebooks are becoming increasingly popular in education and in some corporate environments (since Apple devices are becoming more expensive) 😉.
-User identification on this operating system is different from other systems and has not been supported by the XG firewall until now.
+Chromebooks are becoming more popular in education and some corporate environments (since Apple devices are getting more expensive) 😉.
+User identification for this operating system is different from other systems and was not supported by XG Firewall until now.
 With v17.5, Sophos offers a Chromebook extension that shares Chromebook user IDs with the firewall.
 This enables policy enforcement and user reporting.
-However, an Active Directory server is required to synchronize with Google Gsuite.
-The Chrome extension is launched from the Gsuite management console and provides a simple deployment that is transparent to the user.
+However, an Active Directory server is required, which synchronizes with Google Gsuite.
+The Chrome extension is launched from the Gsuite management console and offers easy deployment that is transparent to the user.

 Client Authentication Agent

-The XG Firewall Client Authentication Agent provides the ability to tell the XG Firewall which user is currently logged on to the computer without Active Directory.
+The XG Firewall Client Authentication Agent provides the possibility to tell the XG Firewall which user is currently logged on to the computer without using Active Directory.
 To do this, simply run the Client Authentication Agent on the device.

-The client is available for Windows, macOS, Linux 32/64 Bit, iOS and Android.
-The download can be found in the User Portal.
+The client is available for Windows, macOS, Linux 32/64 bit, iOS and Android.
+You can find the download in the User Portal.

 - the installation per machine (and not per user)